ukdave/parallelism-and-concurrency/README.md

    500,500 (1 + 2 + … + 1000).
 6. How about calling it a million times, with 100,000 threads?
 The answer should be 500,000,500,000, but it shouldn’t take much longer to run.

+## Challenge 2: blocking buffer

+Imagine you have a bounded buffer that can hold a limited number of items.
+You have two types of threads – producers and consumers.
+Producers produce items and put them into the buffer, while consumers take items out of the buffer and consume them.
+However, producers must wait if the buffer is full, and consumers must wait if the buffer is empty.

+Requirements:

+1. Implement a bounded buffer with a fixed size.
+2. Create producer threads that generate items and put them into the buffer.
+3. Create consumer threads that take items from the buffer and consume them.
+4. Ensure proper synchronisation between producers and consumers so that producers wait if the buffer is full and consumers wait if the buffer is empty.